 A no-nonsense midfielder who represented both Newcastle United and Sunderland, Lee Clark finally hung up his boots after a second spell with the Magpies in 2006.

 Upon retiring from playing he joined the backroom staff at St James’ Park as reserve team manager before promotion to first-team coach where he stayed for a year before joining Glenn Roeder at Norwich City as his assistant.

 He remained at the Canaries until 2008 when he was appointed manager at Huddersfield Town.

-After a fantastic 2011-2012 season where his Terriers side broke the record for unbeaten run of games in 2011-2012, Clark was controversially sacked from The Terriers in February 2012 despite the team sitting in fourth place in the league.
+After a fantastic 2011-2012 season where his Terriers side broke the record for unbeaten run of games, Clark was controversially sacked in February 2012 despite the team sitting in fourth place in the league.

-It was only a matter of months before he was back in management with Birmingham City after Chris Hughton left to take over at Norwich City.
+It was only a matter of months before he was back in management and he joined Birmingham City after Chris Hughton left to take over at Norwich City.

 After a terrible run of form winning just one home league game in a year, Clark and assistant Steve Watson were sacked by the club in October 2014.

 Next up he joined struggling Championship side Blackpool but he was unable to turn around the team’s fortunes and they were relegated at the end of the season.

-In May 2015, following Blackpool’s relegation to League One, Clark resigned from the club but was back in football in February 2016 when he was appointed manager of struggling Scottish Premier League side Kilmarnock.
+Following Blackpool’s relegation to League One, Clark resigned but made a return to football in February 2016 when he was appointed manager of struggling Scottish Premier League side Kilmarnock.